After-Shock/Cloudbox-wiki/FAQ.md

   There is an issue with the permissions on that folder that you'll need to fix manually (Cloudbox can't fix this as Plex creates this folder after the first scan)

-   To fix this, Run the following:
+   To fix this, Run the following (replace `seed` with your user/group name):

    ```
    docker stop plex